Tips for Buying the Best 125-Gallon Aquarium Light

 For a heavily planted tank and carpeting plants, I recommend getting 2 72-inch fixtures and lining them next to each other.

-Author’s note: Keep in mind that the 72-inch long Beamswork LED fixture may bow a little in the middle.
+Author’s note: Keep in mind that the 72-inch long Phlizon LED fixture may bow a little in the middle.
 That should not worry you, but no one would stop you if you find a way to give it additional support.

 Honorable mentions